kazutomi/rubybtex/README.md

 Style files are written in Ruby, so it may be easier to customize them than doing it by adjusting BibTeX's .bst files.

+### A bit of words about its history

+I wrote this program in 2004 just for my need in submitting a paper.
+At that time, I knew only little about Ruby, so the code hardly uses Ruby's nice features (it's even not object-oriented!);
+please do not expect much.

 ## Usage

 1. Make a .tex file with \bibliographystyle and \bibliography in the same way as using BibTeX.